How to Choose the Right Python Concurrency API

 To make this more concrete, let’s consider some examples:

-- A for-loop that calls a function many times with different arguments each iteration may be appropriate for a thread pool as workers can be reused for each task automatically as needed.
+- A for-loop that calls a function many times with different arguments in each iteration may be appropriate for a thread pool as workers can be reused for each task automatically as needed.

 - A background task that monitors a resource may be appropriate for a Thread/Process class as it is a long-running single task and may have a lot of complex and specialized functionality perhaps spread across many function calls.